Services

 Contact Us

-1st Class (Children’s Learning Assessment and Support Services) provides a select range of services in discussion and agreement with schools and parents.
+1st Class (Children’s Learning Assessment and Support Services) Assessments provides a select range of services in discussion and agreement with schools and parents.
 Services will mainly be in the form of learning assessments and consultations with parents and school staff to discuss the outcome of assessments and how the child’s learning and progress can be optimised.
 Visits can be any length of time, for example:

 • a 1-hour review of a child’s progress,